UI-Research/mobility-from-poverty/README.md

     -   `git push origin <"issue branch name">` will push committed changes up to the GitHub for review.
 7. To contribute to the `main` branch, put in a Pull Request.
 Tag your assigned reviewer (@reviewer).
 Briefly describe what the PR does.
 8. All code will go through a code review process with an assigned reviewer.
-After a succesful review, the changes will be pulled into the `version2024` branch.
+After a successful review, the changes will be pulled into the `version2024` branch.
 Reviewers may ask you to make changes. **For Urban employees only, please reach out to the "umf-mobilitymetrics3" slack channel if you have questions.**

 ## Working with issues